anphu7492/freshmen-app/README.md

 FRESHMEN GUIDE

 Introduction
 This Platform aims at providing a one-stop solution to all the guidance a new student might need during the orientation week.
 There are lots of problems like difficulties in locating the place, taking the right documents, language barrier, too many sources to obtain instructions from etc.So, to overcome all these issues and provide a single platform for students and tutors to communicate easily about all the practicalities we have devised Freshmen guide.

 Important pages
 a.Login page
-The login contains allows the user to log in to the service via password authentication.
+The login allows the user to log in to the service via password authentication.

 b.Study coordinator dashboard
 This page enables the study coordinator to create a plan for the orientation week by creating events.